Monteagle Mountain: Description

 The eastern downgrade of Monteagle Mountain also contains the third-widest median of any Interstate Highway, with the others being I-8 through the In-Ko-Pah grade in California and I-84 through the Cabbage Hill grade east of Pendleton, Oregon..
 There is more than 1 mi between the eastbound and westbound lanes at one point.
 The eastbound lanes descend the mountain on one side of a ridge, while the westbound lanes ascend the other, and are located on what was originally US 64.
-The westbound ascent is approximately 1.2 mi longer than the eastbound decent, making the westbound side slightly out of line with mileage signing.
+The westbound ascent is approximately 1.2 mi longer than the eastbound descent, making the westbound side slightly out of line with mileage signing.

 The western downgrade of Monteagle Mountain on I-24 drops 778 ft over 4 mi, with a 5% grade.
 While not considered as hazardous as the eastbound descent, the westbound descent contains many curves, including one "c-shaped" curve, protracted over a distance of almost 1 mi.
 The eastbound and westbound lanes are also located very close together, and crossover crashes and crashes with Jersey barriers located in the median in some places are common on this stretch.
 This segment also features off-ramp approach-style lane dividers, in order to slow both motorists and truckers.
 The speed limit on the downhill westbound lanes, of this stretch is 55 mph and 45 mph for trucks, while on the uphill eastbound lanes it is 55 mph, with no separate restrictions for trucks.

 The approximately 2 mi on top of the mountain, which contains exits with US 41 and US 41A, is not hazardous, but maintains the 55 mph speed limit.
 A rest area is located at the top of the western escarpment of Monteagle Mountain.